doxylabs/gd011proj/README.md

 *NOTE: This file is not intended to be run, instead providing the functions needed by the scripts.*

-Details on how the utilities transform data are in the codebook in the transformation section.
+Details on how the utilities transform data are in the [CodeBook](https://github.com/jrherrick/gd011proj/blob/master/CodeBook.md) in the transformation section.